 United Nations Resolution 181 — the framework for ending Britain’s League of Nations Mandate in 1947 to create independent Jewish and Arab states — recognized Jerusalem as an international city belonging to no country, with special legal and political status, to be administered by the United Nations.
 The 1948-9 Arab-Israeli war, however, meant that UN Resolution 181 never went into effect.
 Instead, Israel claimed sovereignty over the western parts of Jerusalem it won in the war and established its capital there.
 For its part, Jordan claimed sovereignty over the parts it won east of the armistice line — also known as the “Green Line” — including the Old City and its sacred sites.

 Since 1967, Democratic and Republican presidents alike have maintained the official United States position that the final status of the entirety of Jerusalem is to be decided by negotiations.
 Subsequently, they have studiously avoided any actions that could be interpreted as prejudging their outcome.
-As part of that nearly 50 year-long policy, the United States — like every other country with which Israel has bilateral relations — has its embassy in Tel Aviv.
+As part of that nearly 50 year-long policy, the United States — like every other country with which Israel has bilateral relations — maintained its embassy in Tel Aviv.
 A few countries formerly maintained embassies in Jerusalem but all are now in Tel Aviv or its suburbs.

 In 1995, Congress passed the Jerusalem Embassy Act requiring the relocation of the US embassy from Tel Aviv to Jerusalem by May of 1999, but granted the president authority to issue a waiver suspending the move for a period of six months at a time.
 Presidents Bill Clinton, George W. Bush and Barack Obama signed these waivers throughout their terms on the grounds that moving the embassy would not be in the national security interests of the US.
-President Trump has until June 1 to issue a similar waiver to preserve the status quo.

 A: Well, let’s break down the assertion that Jerusalem is an “eternal and undivided city.”